PurpleBooth/git-mit/README.md

 ### Append issue number

-In projects it nice to help out your co-workers by linking the commits you're making back to issues in the backlog.
+In projects, it is nice to help out your co-workers by linking the commits you're making back to the issue in the backlog.
 This can get a bit tedious to remember though, so here's a command to reduce the amount of typing.

 Say you've just made this awesome `README.md` for Pivotal Tracker ID